 - the most powerful eCommerce tools custom-built for online grocery from product discovery, to personalization, to merchandising, to different payment models.
-All of this is available across Instacart Marketplace, where consumers can shop from their favorite retailers through our app or website, and Instacart Enterprise Platform, which allows retailers to use our technology to power their own websites, apps, and retail operations. - the full range of fulfillment options that allow consumers to get an order in minutes, hours, or the next day enabled by our best-in-class picking technology and community of dedicated shoppers who treat every order like their own. - in-store technologies, with connected hardware like smart carts, mobile checkout, and electronic shelf tags, that enhance the brick-and-mortar experience, where approximately 90% of shopping takes place, and help retailers invent the store of the future. - advertising that helps customers find new products and opportunities to save, opens up new revenue streams for retailers, and helps CPG brands reach customers at the point of purchase and within minutes of delivery and consumption. - data, insights, and analytical tools that help retailers optimize operations, reduce costs, and make the best decisions.
+All of this is available across Instacart Marketplace, where consumers can shop from their favorite retailers through our app or website, and Instacart Enterprise Platform, which allows retailers to use our technology to power their own websites, apps, and retail operations. - the full range of fulfillment options that allow consumers to get an order in minutes, hours, or the next day enabled by our best-in-class picking technology and community of dedicated shoppers who treat every order like their own. - in-store technologies, such as connected hardware like AI-powered smart carts, mobile checkout, and electronic shelf tags, that enhance the brick-and-mortar experience, where approximately 90% of shopping takes place, and help retailers invent the store of the future. - advertising that helps customers find new products and opportunities to save, enables CPG brands to reach customers at the point of purchase and within minutes of delivery and consumption, and opens up new revenue streams for retailers. - data, insights, and analytical tools that help retailers optimize operations, reduce costs, and make the best strategic decisions.